 But Esau ran to meet Jacob and embraced him; he threw his arms around his neck and kissed him.
 And they wept.

-Jacob, concerned about violence, puts Rachel and her son at the end of the line.
-But just as Jacob has grown up, so has Esau.
+Jacob, concerned about violence, puts his favorites, Rachel and her son, at the end of the line.
+But just as Jacob has grown up and matured, so has Esau.
 The two men hug and cry together.
 We don't know what they said during this embrace but one can guess.

 Then Esau looked up and saw the women and children.
 "Who are these with you?" he asked.